datastax/csharp-driver/doc/features/cloud/README.md

 DataStax Apollo support on .NET Core requires **.NET Core Runtime 2.1 or later**.

-For the remaining platforms supported by the driver, there is no additional requirement.
+On .NET Framework there is no additional requirement.

 ## Configurable settings when using a secure connection bundle